 Since the mid-1970s, and particularly during the 1980s, a number of well-publicized cases among the three categories have drawn the attention of the American public and of politicians to the phenomenon of academic misconduct at colleges, universities, and research institutions.
 These notable academic misconduct cases, together with the increasing prevalence of academic misconduct cases in general, led to new considerations and procedures for investigating and handling such matters; in other words, the "regulatory response" by colleges, universities, and even legislatures.
 These academic misconduct cases have also caused the literature on academic misconduct to explode.
 As early as 1992, a report by the National Academy of Sciences on a specific form of academic misconduct known as "research misconduct" for example, listed over 1,100 bibliographical entries, with the vast majority from the United States.

-No college, university, or research institution in New Jersey, Pennsylvania, or nationwide can deny that academic misconduct is potentially present in all academic disciplines, and that it involves both students as well as academic personnel at times.
+No college, university, or research institution in the nation can deny that academic misconduct is potentially present in all academic disciplines, and that it involves both students as well as academic personnel at times.
 A principal reason why schools vigorously investigate, and as necessary, prosecute academic misconduct charges against students is that schools are tasked with, among other things, educating students to live life with integrity.
 When a student intentionally commits academic misconduct in any form, the student fails to live up to this principle.
 In addition, from a school's perspective, academic misconduct, at a minimum, can not only produce unreliable scientific data, but can also lead to major conflicts between individual students and groups, and can undermine the credibility of academic institutions.

 Ultimately, students accused of academic misconduct, and their parents, must understand that an adverse finding and consequent sanctions can have a major negative impact on the academic and professional careers of accused students.